Signs of depression

 Did any of the above look familiar?

 Depression can feel like you’re at war with your mind and body.
 You can feel sluggish, overly negative, and like there is no joy in life.
 Therapy for depression can help improve mood, instill hope, and rebuild a life worth living.
-I want to help you, more often than not, wake up in the morning with a smile on your face.

 How I Can Help